On Arithmetic Progressions of Powers in Cyclotomic Polynomials: Proofs of Theorems and .

-We are ready to prove our main theorems. \begin{proof}[Proof of Theorem \ref{S+}] If $t$ is odd and $S_n^+$ is in arithmetic progression, by Lemma \ref{key}, it must be that $S_n^+ = \{0, 1, 2,\ldots, \phi(n)\}$.
+We are ready to prove Theorems \ref{S+} and \ref{S-}. \begin{proof}[Proof of Theorem \ref{S+}] If $t$ is odd and $S_n^+$ is in arithmetic progression, then by Lemma \ref{key} it must be that $S_n^+ = \{0, 1, 2,\ldots, \phi(n)\}$.
 However, $X^{p_2}$ and $X^{p_2+1}$ have coefficient $-1$, a contradiction.
 Therefore, $S_n^+$ is not in arithmetic progression.

 If $t$ is even, Lemma \ref{key} guarantees that $0$ and $p_1$ are in $S_n^+$.
 Suppose that $S_n^+$ is in arithmetic progression.
 If $p_2\in S_n^+$, then $p_1$ divides $p_2$, a contradiction.
 So, $X^{p_2}$ must be cancelled out by $X^{mp_1+1}$ for some $m$.
 Therefore, $p_2 = mp_1+1$, as desired. \end{proof}